mediacloudusr/teslaeedomus/README.md

 - shift state
 - speed

-**Note**
+## Polling interval and battery drain

+There are some optmizations in the plugin to avoid battery drain.
+Here are the details :

-Polling interval is 5 minutes.
-The script does not awake the car to avoid battery drain.
-As a consequence, the data cannot be retrieved when the car is asleep.
+- Polling interval is 5 minutes for the meters but there is a data cache of 15 minutes in the script to allow the car go to sleep.
+So the data reported can be 15 min late, including for the geolocation data.
+- When the car is asleep, data is not retrieved to avoid awaking the car and creating a battery drain.
+There is an exception for the car state which uses a different API : state is always updated every 15 minutes.
+- It may take up to 15 minutes to know that the car is back as online and retrieve the data again.

+This behavior may be improved in a future version of the plugin.